High Potential Individual Visa UK – 2025 Guide

 - a UK postgraduate degree

-You must apply to Ecctis to verify that your qualification is valid and at the right level.
+You must apply to Ecctis to verify your qualification is valid and at the right level.

 You can’t apply if: